ststefa/tuplemerge/README.md

         99462    0.025    0.000    0.025    0.000 {built-in method builtins.min}
         99370    0.022    0.000    0.022    0.000 {built-in method builtins.max}

-## How can robustness be ensured, especially considering very large inputs ?
+#### How can robustness be ensured, especially considering very large inputs ?

 Rodustness can be validated running test cases with varying inputs.
 The implemented tool functions are meant to help in this regard.

+#### How does the memory consumption of your program behave ?

+None of the implemented merge strategies make extensive use of intermediary results.
+Memory consumption is neglectable to cpu consumption.